pbjc/air-guitar-hero/README.md

 "Ye shall play the guitar and the guitar shall set you free."

-Web + Android + Pebble + Guitar Hero.
+Android + Pebble + Frets on Fire.
 Notes on your screen, frets on your phone, strum with your Pebble.